Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 *   Visualize the Results: The function automatically generates a scatter plot that displays the training data and test data, with the test data points colored according to their distances to the training data.

 # Immunogenicity prediction
-An artificial neural network (ANN) from Dhanda *et al.* (2018) predicts the immunogenicity of protein sequences is performed in this section.
-Unlike traditional methods that rely on HLA binding affinity, this model predicts CD4+ T cell immunogenicity at the population level without needing HLA typing data.
+Our pipeline incorporates both individual and ensemble prediction approaches.
+Base models such as an artificial neural network (ANN) from Dhanda *et al.* (2018) predicts the immunogenicity of protein sequences are performed in this section.
+Unlike traditional methods that rely on HLA binding affinity, this ANN model predicts CD4+ T cell immunogenicity at the population level without needing HLA typing data.
 By training on validated datasets, it identifies key features that differentiate immunogenic proteins from non-immunogenic ones, resulting in an HLA-agnostic immunogenicity score.
+Test data are run by two additional models (Models 2 and 3) with complementary prediction strategies in the example code.

+After running the three base models, a function called create_ensemble_predictions dynamically selects predictions from the model with minimum feature-space distance for each test point.
+It uses standardized Euclidean distance of key features (Tm, Length) to determine model proximity.

 ### Output
-For classification, we apply an immunogenicity score threshold of 70, above which proteins are excluded as candidates that are predicted unlikely to be immunogenic.
+For classification, we apply a model-specific immunogenicity score threshold (e.g. 70 for the ANN model), above which proteins are excluded as candidates that are predicted unlikely to be immunogenic.
 This cutoff was empirically derived from immunogenicity prediction benchmarks, where it achieves >99% specificity with minimized false positives.

 The function returns a binary list representing the immunogenicity status of each protein, where a value of '1' indicates immunogenic and '0' indicates non-immunogenic.
 This information is subsequently added as a new column to the cleaned dataset and exported to an Excel file for further analysis.